DUNE/femb_doc/test_stand_expert/ADC/ADC_Shift_Instructions.md

    Successfully setup board.

-   If the sync fails or if a chip takes too many tries (> 3) to sync, turn the power off and try reseating the chip in the socket and reseating the mezannine board on the test board.
+   * If the sync fails or if a chip takes too many tries (> 3) to sync:
+       - Turn the power off
+       - Try reseating the chip in the socket and reseating the mezannine board on the test board.
-   Power cycle and rerun the script.
-Do this until the chip consistently syncs immediately.
+       - Power cycle and rerun the script.

+   * Repeat this step until the chip consistently syncs immediately.

 6) Now open the FEMB GUI to see what the ADC is reading back by typing